elsahv/eh-portfolio-astro/src/pages/works/laughing-coyote-dev.md

 tags: ["astro", "blogging", "learning in public"]
 ---

-# Telling the story of a website involves _highlighting_ its **inception, purpose, evolution, and impact**.
-Here's how you could go about it:

-**Introduction**: Begin by introducing the website and its primary purpose or mission.
-This sets the stage for the story you're about to tell.
+# Project Journal

+**8/27/2024**: As of now, I'm changing this site from a full webs design service to just a blog.
+Lesson learned... gotta walk before I run.

-**Inception**: Share the backstory of how the website came into existence.
+Share the backstory of how the website came into existence.
 This could include the inspiration behind its creation, the individuals or team involved, and any challenges or obstacles they faced in bringing it to life.

-**Purpose**: Clearly articulate the purpose or goals of the website.
-What problem or need does it address?
-How does it aim to make a difference in its users' lives or in the broader context of its industry or community?

-**Evolution**: Describe how the website has evolved over time.
-This could include updates to its design, functionality, or content, as well as any major milestones or achievements it has reached along the way.

-**Impact**: Highlight the impact the website has had on its users, community, or industry.
-Share testimonials, success stories, or metrics that demonstrate its effectiveness in fulfilling its purpose and achieving its goals.

-**Unique Features**: Discuss any unique or innovative features that set the website apart from others in its niche.
+**8/19/2024**: Discuss any unique or innovative features that set the website apart from others in its niche.
 What makes it stand out, and how has it contributed to its success?

-**User Experience**: Talk about the user experience the website provides.
+Talk about the user experience the website provides.
 How does its design, navigation, and functionality enhance the overall experience for visitors?
 What steps has the team taken to ensure a positive and seamless user experience?

-**Community and Engagement**: If applicable, discuss the website's community and how it fosters engagement among its users.
+If applicable, discuss the website's community and how it fosters engagement among its users.
 This could include features like forums, user-generated content, or social media integration.

-**Future Outlook**: Conclude by sharing the website's vision for the future.
+Conclude by sharing the website's vision for the future.
 What are its goals and aspirations moving forward?
 How does it plan to continue evolving and making an impact in the years to come?

 By weaving these elements together, you can effectively _tell the story of a website, providing insight into its journey, purpose, and significance_.